 Should I get a 10 year fixed rate mortgage?

-you won’t be affected if the Bank of England base rate increases it will not affect you
+if the Bank of England base rate increases it will not affect you

 you’ll pay one set up fee compared to if you remortgage every 2 or 5 years

-more and more 10 year fixed deals are being offered so there are better options
+there are better options as more 10 year fixed deals are being offered

-you won’t benefit if the Bank of England base rate drops
+if the Bank of England base rate drops you will not benefit

 you may struggle to pay off your mortgage early due to high early repayment charges (ERCs)

-if your financial situation changes during the 10 year term you could find it tricky to afford your mortgage
+if your financial situation changes in the 10 year term you could find it hard to afford your mortgage

 How to get the best 10 year fixed rate mortgage

-To unlock the best interest rates on a 10 year fixed mortgage you should aim to put down a bigger deposit.
+It’s helpful, especially with a 10 year fixed mortgage, to put down a bigger deposit.

 Due to the length of a 10 year fix, there are usually higher interest rates to pay than on a shorter term fix.